minpyaythein/study_notes/AWS Solution Architect Exam.md

 #### For disaster recovery of the read-heavy database

 Use cross-Region Read Replicas and enable the automated backup feature of Amazon RDS in a multi-AZ deployment that creates backups across multiple Regions

+#### When you use AWS WAF with Amazon CloudFront, you can protect your applications running on any HTTP webserver

+#### Only Standard Amazon SQS queue is allowed as an Amazon S3 event notification destination, whereas FIFO SQS queue is not allowed

+#### By default, cross-zone load balancing is enabled for Application Load Balancer and disabled for Network Load Balancer

+#### Amazon Redshift is a fully-managed petabyte-scale cloud-based data warehouse product designed for large scale data set storage and analysis.

+Using Amazon Redshift Spectrum, you can efficiently query and retrieve structured and semistructured data from files in Amazon S3 without having to load the data into Amazon Redshift tables.

+#### Allowing some connections without blocking all in a country

+Use AWS WAF geo match statement listing the countries that you want to block Use AWS WAF IP set statement that specifies the IP addresses that you want to allow through

+#### Amazon S3 cannot encrypt object metadata by using Server-Side Encryption

+#### AWS WAF (w/o Amazon CloudFront) can prevent SQL injection and cross-site scripting attacks.

+#### Amazon Athena is an interactive query service that makes it easy to analyze data directly in Amazon S3 using standard SQL.

+#### Use AWS transit gateway to interconnect the VPCs

+#### Instance store is ideal for the temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content, or for data that is replicated across a fleet of instances, such as a load-balanced pool of web servers.

+#### You can quickly create clones of an Aurora DB by using the database cloning feature.
+In addition, database cloning uses a copy-on-write protocol, in which data is copied only at the time the data changes, either on the source database or the clone database.
+Cloning is much faster than a manual snapshot of the DB cluster.